-The Agency’s Board is chaired by Jeff Rooker, supported by deputy Chair Tim Bennett and between eight and twelve members.
+The Agency’s Board is currently chaired by Tim Bennett and has between eight and twelve members.
 The Board is responsible for the overall strategic direction of the FSA, ensuring that it fulfils its legal obligations so that its decisions or actions take proper account of scientific advice, the interests of consumers and other relevant factors.

-As a non-Ministerial Government Department, the Agency is governed by the Board, rather than directly by Ministers.
+As a non-ministerial government department, the FSA is governed by the Board, rather than directly by ministers.
 Day-to-day management of the FSA is delegated to officials through the Chief Executive.

 The Board is mainly appointed by the Secretary of State for Health, with one member appointed by the Welsh Health Minister, one by the Northern Ireland Health Minister, and two by the Scottish Health Minister.

 More information about how the Board works can be found in the Code of Conduct and Standing Orders documents attached below.